Design infringement is theft (and big brands are getting away)

 Criminal Sanctions for Infringement

 Purposely copying a protected design can result in serious consequences in the UK.
 The penalties for design infringement vary according to the type and degree of offence.
-According to the Registered Designs Act 1949, this could lead up to 10 years in prison, a fine, or both.
+Under the Registered Designs Act 1949, this could lead to:

 Innocent Infringement

-However, it is important to remember that not all infringement of design is deliberate.
-When done accidentally, infringers may avoid paying damages, but they are still subject to injunctions and orders for delivery up (the sending back of infringed goods for their disposal).
+However, it is important to remember that not all design right infringement is intentional.
+When done accidentally, infringers may depend on legal defences to avoid paying damages, but they are still subject to:

 Especially in cases where the original design wasn’t clearly marked as registered, courts tend to be more lenient.
 This is why it is crucial to ensure that your registration number is visible on your products.